wiretrustee/docs.wiretrustee.com/docs/overview/acrchitecture.md

 It uses open-source technologies like [WireGuard®](https://www.wireguard.com/), [Pion ICE (WebRTC)](https://github.com/pion/ice), [Coturn](https://github.com/coturn/coturn), and [software](https://github.com/wiretrustee/wiretrustee) developed by Wiretrustee authors to make secure private networks deployment and management simple.

-Wiretrustee relies on four components - **Client** (or agent), **Management**, **Signal** and **Relay** services.
+Wiretrustee relies on four components - **Client** application (or agent), **Management**, **Signal** and **Relay** services.

-The combination of these elements ensures that a direct point-to-point connections are established and only authenticated users (or machines) have access to the resources for which they are authorized.
+The combination of these elements ensures that direct point-to-point connections are established and only authenticated users (or machines) have access to the resources for which they are authorized.

 A **Peer** is a machine or any device that is connected to the network.
-It can be a Linux server running in the cloud or on-premises, a personal laptop, or even your Raspberry PI.
+It can be a Linux server running in the cloud or on-premises, a personal laptop, or even a Raspberry PI.

 <p align="center">
     <img src="/img/architecture/high-level-dia.png" alt="high-level-dia" width="781"/>
 </p>

-With Wiretrustee clients installed and authorized on the Management service, your machines form a mesh network connecting to each other directly via an encrypted point-to-point Wireguard tunnel.
+With Wiretrustee clients installed and authorized on the Management service, machines form a mesh network connecting to each other directly via an encrypted point-to-point Wireguard tunnel.

 <p align="center">
     <img src="/img/architecture/mesh.png" alt="high-level-dia"/>
 </p>

 While it is possible to create a full mesh network, it might be not a desirable outcome.
-In this case, ACLs can be utilized to limit the access to certain machines.
+In this case, [ACLs](/overview/acls) can be utilized to limit the access to certain machines.

 Let's now take a closer look at each of Wiretrustee's components.

 ### Management Service

 The Management service is the central coordination component for Wiretrustee with a UI dashboard.
-It keeps the network state, public Wireguard keys of the peers, authenticates, and distributes network changes to peers.
+It keeps the network state, public Wireguard keys of the peers, authenticates and distributes network changes to peers.

 The Management Service's responsibilities include:

 * **Registering and authenticating new peers.**  Every new machine has to register itself in the network in order to connect to other machines.
-    After installation, Wiretrustee client requires login that can be done through Identity Provider (IDP) or with a setup key.
+    After installation, Wiretrustee client requires login that can be done through Identity Provider (IDP) or with a [setup key](/overview/setup-keys).
 * **Keeping the network map.** The Management service stores information about all the registered peers including Wireguard public key that was sent during the registration process.
 * **Managing private IP addresses.** Each peer receives a unique private IP with which it can be identified in the network.
   We use [Carrier Grade NAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT) address space with an allocated address block <em>100.64.0.0/10</em>.
 * **Synchronizing network changes to peers.** The Management Service keeps a control channel open to each peer sending network updates.
     Whenever a new peer joins the network, all other peers that are authorized to connect to it receive an update.
-    After that they are able to establish a connection to the new peer.
+    After that, they are able to establish a connection to the new peer.
-* **Creating and managing ACLs.** ACLs is a list of peers that given peer have access to.  <em>Coming Soon</em>.
+* **Creating and managing ACLs.** ACL is a list of peers that a given peer has access to. <em>Coming Soon</em>.
-* **Managing private DNS.** DNS allows referring to each of the peers with a fully qualified domain name (FQDN). <em>Coming Soon</em>.
+* **Managing private DNS.** [DNS](/overview/dns) allows referring to each of the peers with a fully qualified domain name (FQDN). <em>Coming Soon</em>.
 * **Monitoring network activity.** <em>Coming Soon</em>.
+* **Wireguard key rotation.** <em>Coming Soon</em>.

 The Management service runs in the cloud Wiretrustee-managed.
 It can also be self-hosted.